Middlecon/DBImport/docs/import_methods.rst

 .. note:: The stage number seen in the documentation are the internal stage id that is used by DBImport.
 This number is also used in the *import_stage* and the *import_retries_log* table.

+.. note:: The default Hive table type is *managed table* using *ORC* if nothing else is specified.

 Full import
 -----------